20 January 2023

 Meta-analysis is essential for developing theories.
 This course helps students get to grips with the basic and advanced skills required for analysing data in open-science software.

-Students will learn how to formulate a problem and analyse it during this course by conducting a meta-analysis in JASP, an open-science software package.
+During the course students will learn how to formulate a problem and analyse it by conducting a meta-analysis in JASP, an open-science software package.
 We will cover the literature extensively, and students will learn how to report their findings following the PRISMA standards.

-The course will provide you with the basics of preparing and describing a meta-analytical study in a separate article.
-You’ll see how to apply this technique to summarise studies found in a manuscript in order to improve cohesion and suitability for publication.
+This online course will provide you with the basics of preparing and describing a meta-analytical study in a separate article.
+You will learn how to apply this technique to summarise studies found in a manuscript in order to improve cohesion and suitability for publication.

 Dr. Jacek Buczny